We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Nick Simpson

 • Grating Test: Using the shredding disk of each model, we shredded eight ounces of mozzarella cheese.
-We evaluated the evenness of the shreds and used the food processor’s tamper to press the cheese down toward the disk.
+We evaluated the evenness of the shreds and used the food processor’s tamper to press the cheese down toward the disc.

-• Pizza Dough Test: Using the dough blade if the model had one or the machine’s S-blade if it didn’t, we made pizza dough in each food processor.
+• Pizza Dough Test: Using the dough blade (if the model had one) or the machine’s S-blade if it didn’t, we made pizza dough in each food processor.
 We noted how stable the food processor was while kneading and how easily the dough came together.

 • Mirepoix Test: We pulsed onions, carrots, and celery together in the bowl of each food processor, timing how long it took to make mirepoix and looking at how even the pieces were.